 If that offer had been accepted, I should have had to stop my advance at Tobruk; I could not have gone on any further.The attack is affected by Wavell's temporary absence.
-General O'Connor has been taking instructions from Wavell, which at times have not precisely mirrored those received by Wavell.
-With Wavell absent, O'Connor has been communicating directly with Wavell's superiors.
+General O'Connor has been taking instructions from Wavell, which orders at times have not precisely mirrored those received by Wavell himself from Churchill and Whitehall.
+With Wavell absent, O'Connor has been communicating directly with Wavell's superiors, and thus there is a subtle change in tone.
 The Headquarters, British Troops in Egypt, instructs him that there is no plan to advance on Benghazi after taking Tobruk and none should be instituted.
-With Wavell's return, however, the advance on Benghazi is back "on" - at least as far as O'Connor is concerned.
-O'Connor complains about "serving two masters," but history shows that Wavell is the better judge of the tactical possibilities than headquarters.
+With Wavell's return, however, the advance on Benghazi is back "on" - at least as far as Wavell and O'Connor are concerned.
+O'Connor complains about "serving two masters," but history shows that Wavell is the better judge of the tactical possibilities, not London.

 The Luftwaffe sends planes against the Suez Canal for the first time, apparently from Sicily.
 They do not reach the target.

 It is a quiet day on Malta (only some reconnaissance planes spotted) as both sides size up the results of the Illustrious Blitz of 16 January.
 Rescue efforts continue on the island, but the Director of the Public Works Department admits that he simply has too few men for the job, saying: